wingatesv/BCRAE/README.md

 # Breast Cancer Residual Autoencoder (BCRAE)

-This repository contains python residual and transposed residual blocks to build Autoencoders (RAE-18 and RAE-50) for breast cancer histopathological image task.
+This repository contains python keras implementation of residual and transposed residual blocks for *Autoencoders* in breast cancer histopathological image task.

+This repository contains:
+1.  *RAE18*
+2.  *RAE50*
+3.  *RAE50v2*
+4.  *Resnet18*
+5.  *Resnet50*

 # Acknowledgement
 I would like to thank Kashiwa[@liao2000](https://liao2000.github.io/) for the residual block guidance and tutorial.